 You will be able to see the lines of fibers that run parallel to each other along a cut of meat.
 In the picture below, the fibers are running vertically from bottom to top.

 Slicing in the SAME direction of the fibers is called "slicing WITH the grain".
 The 3 slices of meat seen above were sliced WITH the grain at about a ¼" thick.
 As mentioned earlier, slicing with the grain will produce a more chewy / tougher piece of jerky.

 In the picture below you will see the blue arrows again showing the direction of the grain of the meat.
 When slicing the meat perpendicular to the direction of the grain (in the direction of the black arrows), you will be slicing AGAINST the grain.
 Again, as mentioned earlier; this will produce a softer / less chewy piece of jerky.

 Below is an example of slicing AGAINST the grain.

-This is what a slice of meat looks like when it is cut against the grain at about 1/4″ thick.
+This is what a slice of meat looks like when it is cut against the grain at about ¼" thick.
 You can see that the muscle fibers are running in several directions.
 This makes the jerky easier to tear apart and less tough.

 Slice the meat WITH the grain and tenderize with a meat mallet (beat the hell out of it with the pyramid pointed side).
 This will break up the muscle fibers and make the jerky a little less chewy.
 (This will give you a chew not as tough as if you sliced only with the grain and not as soft as slicing only against the grain)